-It takes quite a bit of force to break bones in the body, and the force of the impact from an auto accident or a major incident at work can cause such an injury.
+It takes quite a bit of force to break bones in the body, and the force of the impact from an auto accident or a major incident at work can cause this common accident injury.
 It is not uncommon for an impact of that nature to cause an even more serious complication that requires amputation.
 When such serious injuries occur, it can be devastating to a family.
 The family member suffering may be very limited at first and require major medical attention that is expensive and prolonged.
 During such time, a family must focus on helping the family member get the proper medical care.

 Insurance companies would love to minimize the impact of the auto accident or work injury, and may even try to deny the injury claim altogether.
 It is VERY important to retain an attorney very soon after such a serious injury, as you will need help protecting your rights to fair compensation.